moj-analytical-services/data-engineering-exports/CONTRIBUTING.md

 # Contributing to data engineering hub exports

-To get started, set up a new virtual environment and `pip install -r requirements.txt`.
+To get started, set up a new virtual environment and both `pip install -r requirements.txt` and  `pip install -r requirements-dev.txt`.

 Then install the pre-commit hooks with `pre-commit install`.